wallee-payment/plentymarkets/README.md

 ### Refunds

-Set the status ID for Refunds in the configuration.
+Set the status ID for refunds in the configuration.
 Once the order is moved into that state the refund will be triggered.
 In order to do that please follow the steps below:

 1. Create an "Ereignisaktion" for a state change.
 Give it a name and select the State change that should trigger the action.